Filed Date: Jan. 29, 2017

 Clearinghouse coding complete

-Two lawful permanent residents (LPRs) of the U.S. initiated this challenge to President Trump's January 27, 2017, Executive Order (EO-1) banning non-U.S. citizen nationals of Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen, from being admitted to the U.S on January 29, 2017.
-In a joint petition for a writ of habeas corpus and complaint for declaratory and injunctive relief, these plaintiffs claimed that upon their arrival to the Los Angeles International Airport (LAX) from a trip to Iran on January 28, they were detained by agents of U.S. Customs and Border Protection (CBP).
-This document was filed in the U.S. District Court for the Central District of California (in Los Angeles).
-Contemporaneous with their initial filing, the plaintiffs submitted an ex parte application for a temporary restraining order where the plaintiffs requested that the district court compel the federal government to release them from CBP detention and allow them to enter the U.S. The legal basis for these requests to the district court is largely unknown as the original petition-complaint and ex parte application are not available on PACER.
-Because these documents are not publicly available, it is unknown who the plaintiffs’ counsel was that made these filings, but the ACLU of Southern California eventually submitted the first amended habeas petition and complaint described below.
+On January 29,2017, two lawful permanent residents (LPRs) of the U.S. initiated this challenge to President Trump's January 27, 2017, Executive Order (EO-1) banning non-U.S. citizen nationals of Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen from being admitted to the U.S. In a joint petition for a writ of habeas corpus and complaint for declaratory and injunctive relief, the plaintiffs claimed that, on January 28, they were detained by U.S. Customs and Border Protection (CBP) at Los Angeles International Airport upon their return from a trip to Iran.
+The plaintiffs filed the petition/complaint in the U.S. District Court for the Central District of California (in Los Angeles).
+Simultaneously, the plaintiffs filed an ex parte application for a temporary restraining order to compel CBP to release them from detention and allow them to enter the U.S. The legal bases for these requests to the district court are largely unknown as the original petition/complaint and ex parte application are not available on PACER.
+Because these documents are not publicly available, it is unknown who were the original plaintiffs’ counsel, but the ACLU of Southern California eventually filed the first amended habeas petition and complaint described below.

-Because of a Minute Orderissued by District Judge Valerie Baker Fairbank on January 30, 2017, it is known that the LPR plaintiffs notified the court of their release from detention and entry to the U.S. later on January 29.
-As a result, the habeas petition and complaint, as well as the ex parte application were dismissed as moot in Judge Baker Fairbank’s January 30, order.
-Though the LPR plaintiffs were terminated as parties by the district court, the case did not end there.
+Because of a minute order issued by District Judge Valerie Baker Fairbank on January 30, 2017, it is known that the plaintiffs notified the court of their release from detention and entry to the U.S. later on January 29.
+As a result, the habeas petition and complaint, as well as the ex parte application were dismissed as moot in Judge Baker Fairbank’s January 30 order.
+Though the original plaintiffs were terminated as parties by the district court, the case did not end there.

-Represented by the ACLU of Southern California and private counsel, the individual plaintiffs were two eldery Iraqi and Iranian citizens traveling to the U.S. on tourist visas to visit their families and one Syrian citizen traveling on a work trip to the U.S. on a business visa.
+Represented by the ACLU of Southern California and private counsel, the individual plaintiffs were an Iraqi citizen and an Iranian citizen traveling to the U.S. on tourist visas to visit their families and a Syrian citizen traveling on a work trip to the U.S. on a business visa.
 The organizational plaintiffs were Public Counsel, American Immigration Lawyers Association, Asian Asian Americans Advancing Justice – LA, the Iranian American Bar Association, and the Los Angeles Chapter of the National Lawyers Guild.
-These organizations claimed that they had sent staff and member attorneys to assist individuals denied entry to the U.S. pursuant to EO-1 to LAX on or before January 28.
+These organizations claimed that they had sent staff and member attorneys to LAX to assist individuals denied entry to the country on or before January 28 pursuant to EO-1.

-Along with their amended habeas petition and complaint, the docket shows that the plaintiffs filed an ex parte application for a temporary restraining order (Second Ex Parte Application) requesting the district court require the government to permit the individual plaintiffs to enter the U.S. — but the document is not publicly available.
+Along with their amended habeas petition/complaint, the plaintiffs filed a second ex parte application for a temporary restraining order requesting the district court to require the government to permit the individual plaintiffs to enter the U.S. The document is not publicly available.

 On January 30, 2017, Judge Baker Fairbank referred the case to Magistrate Judge Frederick F. Mumm.

-While the document itself is not available on PACER, the docket shows that the plaintiffs filed a new ex parte application for a temporary restraining order (Third Ex Parte Application) on February 1, 2017, that appears to have sought to enjoin the federal government from targeting the application of EO-1 against Muslims.
+On February 1, the plaintiffs filed a third, new ex parte application for a temporary restraining order that sought to enjoin the federal government from targeting the application of EO-1 against Muslims.
 A series of declarations were also filed in support of the application, but they are also unavailable.

-The plaintiffs filed the memorandum requested by the district court on February 7, 2017, and the government filed a response the following day.
+The plaintiffs filed the requested memorandum on February 7, 2017, and the government filed a response the following day.
 These documents are not publicly available.
-A status conference was held on February 10, but no orders resulted from it.
-A week later, the plaintiffs filed a status report and a stipulation to dismiss the case on February 17.
-The plaintiffs reasons for dismissing their claims are unknown as this document is not publicly available.
-On February 28, 2017, the court ordered the case be dismissed.
+The court then held a status conference on February 10.
+One week later, on February 17, the parties stipulated to dismissal.
+The plaintiffs’ reasons for dismissing their claims are unknown because the stipulation is not publicly available.
+On February 28, 2017, the court dismissed the case.

 The case is now closed.